I use this cheap salt trick to get rid of condensation – without a dehumidifier

 'Salt has adsorption properties, which means that it can bind to moisture and prevent it from developing condensation.
 This is why salt is often used in the kitchen to stop water droplets from forming on dishes or silverware,' explains homecare expert and archeologist Barry Gray from The Tool Square.

 In the discussion of the hack, Barry adds that salt is able to 'pull moisture out of the air, making rooms drier' and less damp.
-'This can help to prevent mold growth and other harmful conditions in enclosed spaces like homes or offices,' the expert adds.
+'This can help to prevent damp and mold in a bedroom and other enclosed spaces like homes or offices,' the expert adds.

 Alternatively, another simple way to prevent condensation is to ensure you have adequate ventilation in your home.
 'Poor circulation often leads to high levels of moisture and humidity, which will cause condensation to form on windows and other surfaces,' he says.